Connect to a Kafka cluster

 Connecting to a cluster in a public subnet

-If the cluster is in a public subnet, you can connect to nodes by the DNS address or the IP address from the public subnet.
+If the cluster is in a public subnet, you can connect to the nodes using a DNS address or an IP address from the public subnet.

-We recommend connecting via the DNS address.
-The cluster uses the master discovery mechanism for DNS addresses; the address is tied to the node role, not the node itself.
-If the master is unavailable, one of the replicas becomes the new master and the address moves to the new node along with the role.
+We recommend connecting using a DNS address.
+A master discovery mechanism is used for DNS addresses in a cluster: the address is bound to a node role, not to the node itself.
+If the master becomes unavailable, one of the replicas becomes the new master, and the address moves to the new node along with the role.

 Connecting from a private subnet to a cluster in a private subnet